integrations/microsoft-teams/Readme1.md

 - `statuses` - Statuses on pull requests

 You can disable the notifications with `@github unsubscribe organization/repo`.
 In the future releases we add support for commits, deployments, release and also provide ability to customize the notifications at feature level for each organization/repository.

+You can view all the subscriptions available on the channel using `@github subscribe list`

 ## Questions?
 Need help?